SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/create-basic-event.md

 **Save** Summit Event record.

 ## Create an Event Instance Record
 The Event Instance record is the occurrance of your event.
 Most events will have one but if your event is a series, it may have more than one.

-Navigate to the Summit Event Instance Related List on the Event record and create a New Summit Event Instance.
+Navigate to the Summit Event Instance Related List on the Event record.
+Click on the drop-down and choose New.

 ![CreateBasicEventInstanceButton](images/CreateBasicEvent_NewInstanceButton.png)